open-policy-agent/opa/docs/content/management-bundles.md

 ### Nginx

 Nginx offers a simple but competent bundle server for those who prefer to host their own.
-A great choice or for local testing.
+A great choice for local testing.

 | Feature | Supported |
 |---------|-----------|